inanderinakin/tasktrunk/README.md

-# tasktrunk
+# TaskTrunk
-Tasktrunk is a website that offers a to-do application which can be used without creating an account.
+Tasktrunk is a website offering a to-do application that can be used without creating an account.